 Brief Resume Followed by Links to Short/Long CV (Google Scholar Page)

 Dr. van Kooten has been a consultant to various governments and government agencies, the United Nations, the World Bank, and a variety of non-governmental organizations, including the International Fund for Animal Welfare and the WWF.
 His numerous graduate students have gone on to work in the private sector, academic institutions and government.
-Van Kooten is also a Fellow of the Canadian Agricultural Economics Society, a Senior Fellow of the Fraser Institute and a Senior Fellow of the Cornwall Alliance for the Stewardship of Creation.
+Van Kooten is also a Fellow of the Canadian Agricultural Economics Society, a Senior Fellow of the Fraser Institute (Canada’s top think tank), and a Senior Fellow of the Cornwall Alliance for the Stewardship of Creation.

 Web of Science: 197 papers, 1811 citations, h-index=25